soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-ti.md

 ![Security Trends showing information about recent threats](media/11e7d40d-139b-4c56-8d52-c091c8654151.png)

-## How do we get Threat Intelligence?
+## How do we get these Threat investigation and response capabilities?

 <<<<<<< HEAD
-Office 365 Threat Intelligence is included in Office 365 Enterprise E5.
+Office 365 Threat Invesigation and Response capabilities are included in Office 365 Advanced Threat Protection Plan 2 and Enterprise E5.

 > [!TIP]
-> If your organization has an Office 365 subscription that does not include Office 365 Threat Intelligence, you can potentially purchase Threat Intelligence as an add-on.
+> If your organization has an Office 365 subscription that does not include these threat investigation and response capabilities, you can purchase these as an add-on along with Office 365 Advanced Threat Protection.
 For more information about plan options, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-securitycompliance-center) and [Buy or edit an add-on for Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/buy-or-edit-an-add-on).
 =======
-**Threat Intelligence is now part of in Office 365 Advanced Threat Protection Plan 2**, which is included in in certain subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has a subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+**Advanced Threat Protection and Threat Intelligence are now part of in Office 365 Advanced Threat Protection Plan 2**, which is included in in certain subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has a subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
 For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/en-us/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#whats-new-in-office-365-advanced-threat-protection-atp).
 >>>>>>> upstream/compliance20

 1. As an Office 365 global administrator, go to [https://portal.office.com](https://portal.office.com) and sign in using your work or school account for Office 365.